-In August 2014, the Company entered into a three-year loan and security agreement with Bank of America to borrow up to \$25 million on a revolving basis, based upon specified percentages of eligible receivables and inventory ("the Revolving Credit Facility").
-In April 2015, our Chairman, Chief Executive Officer and President guaranteed \$5 million of borrowings under the Revolving Credit Facility; this guarantee may be terminated at any time.
-In April 2016, our Chairman, Chief Executive Officer and President guaranteed an additional \$2 million of borrowings under the Revolving Credit Facility, increasing the facility size up to \$27 million and enabling us to borrow \$7 million in addition to the amount available from receivables and inventory.
-As of May 6, 2016, the balance on the Revolving Credit Facility was \$17.0 million, with additional borrowing capacity of \$9.8 million.
+The Company has a loan and security agreement with Bank of America to borrow up to \$27 million on a revolving basis, based upon specified percentages of eligible receivables and inventory ("the Revolving Credit Facility") which matures in August 2017.
+Our Chairman, Chief Executive Officer and President has guaranteed \$7 million of the borrowings under the Revolving Credit Facility; this guarantee enables us to borrow \$7 million in addition to the amount available from receivables and inventory and may be terminated at any time.
+As of June 30, 2016, the balance outstanding on the Revolving Credit Facility was \$22.6 million.
+As of June 30, 2016, the Company had total liquidity of \$9.6 million, consisting of additional borrowing capacity on the Revolving Credit Facility of \$4.4 million and cash on hand of \$5.2 million.

-We were in compliance with our covenants and obligations under the revolving credit facility as of May 1, 2016.
+We were in compliance with our covenants and obligations under the revolving credit facility as of July 29, 2016.

-Historically, the Company's controlling shareholder, RVL 1 LLC ("RVL"), and its affiliates have been a significant source of financing and they continue to support our operations.
+Historically, the Company's significant shareholder, RVL 1 LLC ("RVL"), and its affiliates have been a significant source of financing, and they continue to support our operations.